Content in this chapter comes from the Open University at Open.edu. Working in Teams and Groups and Groups and Teamwork

 A leader’s task is to understand, plan and monitor all these different processes.
 This seemingly complex and unwieldy task is easier to understand and manage when broken down into its component parts.
-The can help to explain and characterize effective team-work processes (Schermerhorn et al., 1995; Ingram et al., 1997).
+The open systems model of team work can help to explain and characterize effective team-work processes (Schermerhorn et al., 1995; Ingram et al., 1997).

 Schermerhorn and colleagues suggest that teamwork can be considered as a three-stage sequence: Inputs -> Throughputs -> Outputs.
 This is illustrated in Figure 2 below.

 Inputs are factors which are controlled and influenced by management.
 (Throughputs) refer to the activities and tasks that help to transform inputs into outputs.
 They may have the greatest influence on effective team work as they include team processes such as developing and maintaining cohesiveness, and communication.
 They also involve task activities which get the work done and maintenance activities which support the development and smooth functioning of the team.
 Outputs are those (successful) outcomes which satisfy organizational or personal goals or other predetermined criteria.

 Inputs are often controlled or influenced by management.
 This may be the direct manager of the group or team or the result of senior management decisions and strategies.
 This means in practice that the way a team is put together and will function is influenced by the organization’s values, vision and strategy, and its practices and procedures.